 Our Maryland Inspection Fraud Attorneys are Ready to Represent You

 If you or a family member was deceived by a seller when purchasing a home, you should contact an experienced Maryland inspection fraud attorney.
 At Whitney, LLP we understand the burden of dealing with a property that requires extensive work due to the false representations of a seller.
 Our attorneys can help you build a claim against a seller that withheld the existence of a property defect.
-To schedule a free legal consultation, contact Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation, contact Whitney, LLP at (410) 583-8000, or contact us online.